jhuang678/MLScratchPad/README.md

 - **Ensemble and Clustering Model Instructions**: Update the README.md with detailed guidelines for ensemble models and clustering models.
 - **OOP Conversion**: Transform `AdaBoost.py` into object-oriented implementations.
 - **Formal Testing and Visualization**: Introduce formal test datasets and code to evaluate all models, including visualizing clustering performance.
-- **New Model Development**: Develop and integrate Classification models into the repository.
+- **New Model Development**: Develop and integrate more Classification models into the repository.